 Non-governmental constraints that may influence the affordability of a new manufactured home include land costs, transportation costs, and foundation costs as well ability to secure financing and rescale affordability.
-As identified in Table P-5557, the average price per acre in unincorporated Riverside County varies significantly depending on location.
+As identified in Table P-57, the average price per acre in unincorporated Riverside County varies significantly depending on location.
 In the communities of Aguanga, Homeland, Anza, Desert Center, Sky Valley, Mecca, and North Shore the cost of land is less than \$50,000 per acre, and in some cases less than \$15,000 per acre.
 In these communities, it is unlikely that land cost is a barrier to development of mobile homes and mobile home parks.
 In other communities, land costs may present a barrier to this type of housing.
 The County recently acquired 107 mobile homes to be placed at Mt.
 View Mobile Home Park in Oasis.
 The cost of purchasing, installation, and fees totaled approximately \$105,000 per unit.
-The costs below also include the higher land cost of \$50,000 for an acre of land.
-The following costs show the total cost for purchase and installation of a mobilehome in the unincorporated county.
 The County of Riverside is currently assisting with the construction of several manufactured housing communities.
-The costs to deliver a finished pad range between \$63,000 and \$100,000 a space... were included in the total.
+The costs to deliver a finished pad range between \$63,000 and \$100,000 a space.

 Item Cost

 Home \$69,733.00

 Installation \$4,795.37

 Foundation and skirting \$7,723.29

 Steps \$1,130.00

 A/C \$2,360.00

 Awning 11 ft. x 40 ft. \$1,700.00

 Transportation \$1,600.00

 Fees and permits \$8,640.00

 Driveway \$2,227.50

 Fence and gates \$4,020.00

 Landscape \$1,263.00

 Total MH Cost \$105,192.16

-Land \$50,000

-Grand Total Cost \$155,192.16
+Land \$50,000 Grand Total Cost \$155,192.16

 Most manufactured housing developed in the county serves cost-constrained families, providing an affordable alternative to traditional stick-built development.
-Table P-20 in the "Community Profile" shows that a four-person, extremely low-income household can afford a maximum sales price of \$163,536, a very low-income household can afford a maximum sales price of \$235,005, and a low-income household can afford a maximum sales price of \$376,070, meaning that manufactured housing is affordable to extremely low- to low-income households.
+Table P-20 in the "Community Profile" shows that a four-person, extremely low-income household can afford a maximum sales price of \$163,536, a very low-income household can afford a maximum sales price of \$376,070, meaning that manufactured housing is affordable to extremely low- to low-income households.
 A manufactured home can be used as a second housing unit under Ordinance No. 348 (Land Use Ordinance).

-When comparing the price, including installation of a new mobile home, mobilehomes are an affordable option to extremely low-, very low-, and low- income households.
+When comparing the price, including installation of a new mobile home, mobilehomes are an affordable option to extremely low-, very low-, and low-income households.
 However, financing can be challenging to secure for mobile and manufactured homes.
-To address this, the County offers the Mortgage Credit Certificate (MCC) Program to assist lower-income households to purchase a manufactured home to reduce barriers to financing for these households (Action H-29).
 There are a number of programs available to households who are looking to utilize purchase a manufactured housing units where the family will own the unit and the land.
 The County of Riverside's Downpayment assistance program coupled with assistance from USDA, VA, Fannie Mae, Freddie Mac, or FHA can offer affordable alternatives for families.
 This said many families who are purchasing mobile home units located in parks where they lease the space are offered fewer options to finance the purchase of manufactured housing.

 The majority of manufactured homes are still financed with personal property, or Chattel loans (see the Consumer Financial Protection Bureau's Manufactured Housing Consumer-Finance in the United States).
 With shorter terms and higher interest rates, personal property loans are generally less beneficial for consumers than conventional mortgage financing.
 Chattel loans do, however, typically have lower closing costs and can close faster than conventional mortgages.
 Approximately 64% of manufactured home loans in 2016 were classified as high cost (having a substantially high interest rate) which is more than nine times the level of high cost lending for all homes nationally according to the Housing Assistance Council Tabulations of 2016 "Home Mortgage Disclosure Act" data.
-Most manufactured housing developed in the county serves cost-constrained families, providing an affordable alternative to traditional stick-built development.